12 Best Winter Hiking Pants That Protect You From Snow and Freezing Temps Without Sacrificing Performance

 What reviews say: “I used these bad boys for hiking.
 I always wanted a good pair of zip offs just because I always end up having temperature changes throughout.
 These worked great!
 And I know it’s not a competition but I felt like the best dressed on the mountain.” – Kiana, OV customer

 Wander out into the elements in these hardy, insulated trousers from Prana.
-Featuring a relaxed fit, they’re warm enough to wear on their own on winter hikes, but are still roomy enough to fit a base layer underneath, too.
-With ample pockets and articulated knees to allow better movement, the Winter Hallena pant is a winner.
-Available in black, grey, and olive green.
+Featuring a straight leg, they’re warm enough to wear on their own on winter hikes, and have ventilation inseam for breathability.
+With ample pockets, a water repellent finish, and recycled materials, the Winter Hallena pant is a winner.
+Available in black and slate green.

 These baggy bottoms are affordable, an inexpensive investment that will last you all season.
 The lightweight ripstop nylon blend outer is foolproof against the elements, keeping you (and the fleece lining) dry and warm on your hike.
 There are a tons of pockets, a mesh-lined waistband, and drawstring hems that can be rolled in a pinch.